 “Which is OK.
 Two years into my presidency and I’m still getting those questions.”

-With the first Lady away at Camp David, it was some surprise that the President’s evening finished at 1030 pm…a departure from previous events that carried on the entertainment to the early hours.
+All very good for this first President Obama Gridiron speech.
+However, with the First Lady away at Camp David, it was some surprise that the President’s evening finished at 1030 pm…a departure from previous events that carried on the entertainment to the early hours.

 The cares of office…